fishing Dartmouth sea angling Devon uk charter boat shore plaice turbot bass river dart

 At Dartmouth, we do not often capture the huge Plaice that present themselves off Weymouth on the Shambles banks.
 Ours are medium sized fish, but they are there the year round.

-It was caught on the 19th May, by David Pakes, who was fishing an unmarked wreck, some 15 miles off Dartmouth.
+It was caught on the 19th May, around 2002, by David Pakes, who was fishing an unmarked wreck, some 15 miles off Dartmouth.
 He was using a whole fish bait on 30lb class tackle rigged for conger and ling.

 As he retrieved his line, he saw the outline of a large flat fish.
 He initially thought it was a Turbot, until it broke surface, when he could see that it was a large Plaice in prime condition.